zapabob/ROCm/README.md

 These series of commands will pull all of the open source code associated with the ROCm 1.4 release.

-* OpenCL Runtime and Compiler will be submitted to the Khronos Groupm, prior to the final release, for conformance testing.
+* OpenCL Runtime and Compiler will be submitted to the Khronos Group, prior to the final release, for conformance testing.